 2021- Island Voices welcomes Dr. John Hooper

-Island Voices is pleased to welcome Dr. John Hooper as Director.
+Island Voices is pleased to welcome Dr. John Hooper as Musical Director.
 Dr. Hooper comes to us from Edmonton, where his conducting career was centred at Concordia University.
 He conducted the concert choir and community chorus, and founded Sine Nomine, a choir composed of Concordia Alumni.
 He taught many music courses, as well as administering the School of Music.
 Recently, Hooper conducted the chamber and concert choirs at King’s University.
 He has conducted international music exams for the London College of Music for many years, and has been a guest conductor, clinician, and adjudicator at international ensemble festivals such as the Singapore Youth Festival.

 As a choral conductor, Hooper is “passionate about developing chamber choirs, getting to know individual singers – as musicians and as people - and connecting them to each other and to those who listen to them.”
 He is excited to be starting this new chapter, saying, “I envision a strong future for Island Voices, building off its solid foundations and the strong commitment of its singers.”